mind-inria/hidimstat/tools/documentation_developer/folder_organization.rst

  ┃ ┃ ┣ 📜call_test_package.yml  (workflow for running tests)
  ┃ ┃ ┣ 📜ci.yml                 (Action for run all the workflow from main)
  ┃ ┃ ┣ 📜ci_test.yml            (Action for testing a modification of CI)
- ┃ ┃ ┗ 📜circleci-artifact.yml  (Action for gettign the link to CircleCI)
+ ┃ ┃ ┗ 📜circleci-artifact.yml  (Action for getting the link to CircleCI)
  ┃ ┗ 📜dependabot.yml           (configuration of dependabot)
  ┣ 📂docs                       (folder for the documentation) ┃ ┣ 📂(T)_build                (folder which contains the generated documentation)